HomeSite Map

 In the '60s, US record charts were set up in such a way as to allow both sides of a new single individual chart placements.
 Only a relative few recording artists were of the caliber to have both sides of their latest single receive a listing on the Top 40 charts.

-The achievement of having both sides of a single chart on the US Billboard pop chart was not common even among the top recording artists of the time.
-Stevie Wonder, The Four Seasons and The Rolling Stones each did it once, while the privilege never occurred for powerhouses like The Supremes, The Temptations and Marvin Gaye.
+The accomplishment of attaining both sides of a single to chart on the US Billboard Hot 100 was quite uncommon even among the top recording artists of the time.
+The Four Seasons, The Rolling Stones and Stevie Wonder each did it one time, while this privilege was not attained by most artists, even by chart powerhouses like The Supremes, The Temptations or Marvin Gaye.

-As you might expect, The Beatles were able to achieve this status right away with their first national hit, “I Want To Hold Your Hand.”
-During their six year run on the charts in the '60s, they racked up 14 occurrences of both sides of their latest single appearing on the Billboard Top 40 charts simultaneously.
-And like Elvis before them, five of these occurrences placed both sides of these singles in the Top Ten.
+As you would undoubtedly expect, The Beatles were able to achieve this status right away with their first national hit, “I Want To Hold Your Hand.”
+During their six year run on the American singles charts in the '60s, they racked up 14 occurrences of both sides of their current singles appearing on the Billboard Top 40 chart simultaneously.
+And like Elvis Presley before them, five of these occurrences had both sides of these singles positioned in the Top Ten.

 “P.S.
 I Love You,” a song which they contemplated releasing as the a-side of their first British single, became the first occurrence in the US of having a Top Ten placement on the Billboard Hot 100 with the b-side of their #1 single “Love Me Do.”